HenryCilence/Semi-supervised-Multimodal-Crowd-Counting/README.md

 </div>

 ## Overview
-We present a benchmark for semi-supervised multi-modal crowd counting. [arXiv](Coming soon)
+We present a benchmark for semi-supervised multi-modal crowd counting.
+The paper is available at [arXiv](http://arxiv.org/abs/2606.03646).

 It contains a standardized protocol that specifies the labeled-unlabeled data partition across different labeled ratios (5%, 10%, 40%), and the adaptation of a diverse set of representative baselines, including existing fully supervised multi-modal methods and semi-supervised single-modal methods.